microsoft/vscode-docs/docs/remote/containers.md

 Order: 3
 Area: remote
 TOCTitle: Containers
-PageTitle: Developing Inside a Container
+PageTitle: Developing inside a Container using Visual Studio Code Remote Development
 ContentId: 7ec8a02b-2eb7-45c1-bb16-ddeaac694ff6
-MetaDescription: Developing Inside a Container Using VS Code Remote Development
+MetaDescription: Developing inside a Container using Visual Studio Code Remote Development
 DateApproved: 4/2/2019
 ---
-# Developing Inside a Container
+# Developing inside a Container

-## Basics
+## Introduction

 The **Visual Studio Code Remote - Containers extension** can adapt to a variety of different container-based workflows.
 It allows you to open any folder inside (or mounted into) a container and take advantage of VS Code's full feature set.
 A `devcontainer.json` file in your project tells VS Code how to access (or create) a "development container" with a set of extensions installed inside of it to optimize the experience.